What is involved in making the home environment safe?

 __ Store all prescription and over-the-counter medicines in original containers and in a safe place.

-__ Use paper cups in bathroom to avoid spread of germs.
+__ Use paper cups in the bathroom to prevent spreading germs.

-__ To avoid scalding, make certain the tap water temperature is set no higher than 120°F (48.8°C).
+__ To prevent scalding, make sure the tap water temperature is set no higher than 120°F (48.8°C).

 __ Be sure you can move safely in the bathroom and in and out of the tub or shower.